hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Create an Image

-To learn whether you have permission to create an image on the Cloud tab, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 The image must be available on an HTTP URL.
 Compressed image binaries, such as .zip, and .tar.gz, are supported.

 To create an image: